Therapy that goes somewhere

 Ready to find out more?

-If this sounds like the kind of work you’re looking for, get in touch.
-I offer an initial consultation so we can get a sense of whether working together feels right.
+If this sounds like the kind of work you’re looking for, the first step is a consultation session.
+No obligation, just a chance to see if working together feels right.